-Growing the Social Role of Botanic Gardens
+Growing the Social Role of Botanic Gardens: Partnerships in the community

-Winterbourne House and Garden, part of the University of Birmingham, have created Urban Veg, a community based vegetable garden designed as a two way cultural exchange and learning experience for the Islamic communities of Birmingham and the Garden.
+Winterbourne House and Garden, part of the University of Birmingham, created Urban Veg, a community based vegetable garden designed as a two way cultural exchange and learning experience for the Islamic communities of Birmingham and the Garden.

 Engaging Secondary Schools

 |Students involved in the science workshops during their visit to Ness Botanic Gardens|

 |Student identifying pond dipping creatures at Ness Botanic Gardens|

 Ness Botanic Gardens are located close to the city of Liverpool.
 Although a thriving metropolis of over one million people, Liverpool is one of the most deprived areas in the UK.
 Ness Botanic Gardens, part of the University of Liverpool, became involved in growing their social role as they were keen to broaden their education programme and engage with students from disadvantaged backgrounds.
 This also provided an opportunity for the Garden to broaden their learning programme provision to the 11-16 age group which previously rarely visited their site.

 Working with a College in Liverpool, the Garden ran a series of science focused workshops for Year 7 (11-12 year olds) and Year 10 (14-15 year olds) over a six week period.
 Students got their hands dirty, experiencing what it is like to plant and grow vegetables as well as learning about important scientific concepts linked to the National Curriculum such as photosynthesis and climate change.